 [Editor’s note: 9.6 Action frame format details]

+Note: Topic – Sensing NDPA frame

 (Motion 25c, 21/0990r2; Motion 26c, 21/1015r2; Motion 39, 21/1433r2) A Sensing NDP Announcement (NDPA) frame is defined that allows an AP STA to indicate the transmission of an NDP frame used to obtain sensing measurements.

 Details of the format of the Sensing NDPA frame are TBD.

+Note: Topic – Trigger frame

 (Motion 25c, 21/0990r2; Motion 27, 21/1015r2) A Trigger frame variant is defined that allows an AP STA to solicit NDP transmission(s) from STA(s) to obtain sensing measurements.

 Details of the format of the Trigger frame variant are TBD.

+Note: Topic – Sensing Measurement Report frame

 (Motion 21, 21/0908r2) A Sensing Measurement Report frame, which allows a sensing receiver to report sensing measurements, is defined.
 This frame contains at least the following two fields:

 Measurement report control field: Contains information necessary to interpret the measurement report field.